-- Land and unsevered natural products of the land, such as growing crops, timber, mines, wells, and other natural deposits, - Improvements on land, including buildings, other permanent structures, and structural components of these, and - Personal property associated with the use of real property, such as farming, mining, forestry, or construction equipment or property used in lodging facilities or rented office space, unless the personal property is: - Disposed of more than one year before or after the disposition of the real property, or - Separately sold to persons unrelated either to the seller or to the buyer of the real property.
+- Land and unsevered natural products of the land, such as growing crops and timber, and mines, wells, and other natural deposits, - Improvements on land, including buildings, other permanent structures, and their structural components, and - Personal property associated with the use of real property, such as equipment used in farming, mining, forestry, or construction or property used in lodging facilities or rented office space, unless the personal property is: - Disposed of more than one year before or after the disposition of the real property, or - Separately sold to persons unrelated either to the seller or to the buyer of the real property.

+U.S. real property holding corporation.
 A corporation is a U.S. real property holding corporation if the fair market value of the corporation's U.S. real property interests are at least 50% of the total fair market value of:

-- The corporation's U.S. real property interests, plus - The corporation's interests in real property located outside the United States, plus - The corporation's other assets that are used in, or held for use in, a trade or business.
+- 1) The corporation's U.S. real property interests, plus - The corporation's interests in real property located outside the United States, plus - The corporation's other assets that are used in, or held for use in, a trade or business.